TimmyCOCO/Rest-Inn-Application-connect-with-SpringBootApi/README.md

 ### `json-server --watch -p 2000 db.json`

-# Starting the web application
+# Starting the Web Application

 In the project directory, run: